Collier Orthotics and Prosthetics History

 The Collier Objective

 Our team strives to provide our patients a better quality of life through superior patient care.
-Our extensive knowledge of industry products and experience with authorizations can expedite turnaround times as a service provider to patients, physicians and therapist.
+Our extensive knowledge of industry products and experience with authorizations can expedite turnaround times as a service provider to patients, physicians and therapists.

 Collier is committed to continuing the development of innovative treatments, and continues to be the provider of choice for the third-largest rehab facility in the country.